Best Snowboard Brands – The Complete List A-Z

 Roxy is perhaps better known for making women’s surf apparel, as part of the Quicksilver group, but they also make women’s snowboards.
 Unsurprisingly, in a short space of time, they have risen quickly to becoming one of the most popular choices for female snowboarders.
 Many of the bigger brands only produce a limited range of girl’s boards, but Roxy produce a huge range of women’s specific boards so they are sure to have something for every style of rider.

-View Roxy on backcountry.com
+Shop Roxy on evo.com

 Salomon